qlik-oss/core-website/docs/docs/services/qix-engine/access-control.md

 Rules are defined in two text files: a _Deny_ rules file and an _Allow_ rules file.
 The _Deny_ rules file is evaluated first, and rules are evaluated in the order that they appear.
 A rule is written on a single row.

-The _Deny_ rules file denies access to performing actions (create, read, update, etc.).
-If any rule in the _Deny_ rules file evaluates to `true`, access is immediately denied for the actions listed and evaluation stops.
+The _Deny_ rules file denies access to perform actions (create, read, update, etc.).
+If any rule in the _Deny_ rules file evaluates to `true`, access is immediately denied for the actions listed and rules evaluation stops.

-The _Allow_ rule file allows access to performing actions.
+The _Allow_ rule file grants access to perform actions (create, read, update, etc.).
 If a rule in the _Allow_ rule file evaluates to `true`, access is granted for the actions listed.
 Rule evaluation continues for the entire file, possibly accumulating access to more actions based on other rules.

 !!!
 Note
-    When you start a session, the Qlik Associative Engine reads the rules files immediately.
-If you modify the rules files, you need to restart the session or trigger the engine to read to rules again with a REST call.
+    When you start a session, Qlik Associative Engine reads the rules files immediately.
+If you modify the rules files, you need to restart the session or make a REST call to trigger the engine to reread the rules files.

 ## Engine configuration for ABAC

-The following section provides an example on how to enable ABAC, and how to set the path to the _Allow_ and _Deny_ rules lists.
+The following section provides an example on how to enable ABAC, and how to set the path to the _Allow_ and _Deny_ rules files.

 ### ABAC-related command-line switches